 In October 2001, Michael and Carlton Guthrie bought out Mackie’s interest in TruMack to become the company’s sole owners and changed the name to Detroit Chassis.
 In January 2002, the Guthries formed SPECTRA, which today is the parent company of Detroit Chassis LLC, and Detroit Custom Chassis.

-DCP was expressly designed to offer a low-cost alternative to existing Mexico assembly capacity for Ford Motor Company’s F-53 motor home chassis.
+DCP was expressly designed to offer a best-value solution to existing Mexico assembly capacity for Ford Motor Company’s F-53 motor home chassis.
 Operations at the Detroit Chassis plant began in 1999 saving millions of dollars in assembly and shipping costs for the customer.

 In 1999-2000, Detroit Chassis commenced production of a rolling chassis for the Ford Explorer-based U.S. Postal Service delivery truck.